Keyboard shortcuts

 └─ Forge (GitHub / GitLab / Gitea / Local)

-1. A ForgeManager wrapping a concrete Forge implementation
+1. A ForgeManager wrapping a concrete Forge.

 Constructing a RepoUrl